MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-users-permissions.md

 ---
-title: Assign User Permissions and Create or Modify Permission Sets | Microsoft Docs
+title: Assign User Permissions and Create or Modify Permission Sets
 description: Describes how add Office 365 users to Financials, and then assign permissions, access rights, and security settings.
 author: SorenGP